golang/tools/gopls/doc/design/implementation.md

-[internal/lsp/debug] | features to aid in debugging gopls [internal/lsp/protocol] | the types of LSP request and response messages [internal/lsp/source] | the core feature implementations [internal/span] | a package for dealing with source file locations [internal/memoize] | a function invocation cache used to reduce the work done [internal/jsonrpc2] | an implementation of the JSON RPC2 specification
+[internal/lsp/debug] | features to aid in debugging gopls [internal/lsp/protocol] | the types of LSP request and response messages [internal/lsp/source] | the core feature implementations [internal/memoize] | a function invocation cache used to reduce the work done [internal/jsonrpc2] | an implementation of the JSON RPC2 specification